Grab your helmet, pump up your tyres and pull on your Lycra, because it’s time to check out the finest bike holidays in all of Yorkshire.

 The same can be said of their mountain biking tour of the Yorkshire Dales National Park.
-Grade B and D rides are available here, depending on your expertise, and they can provide equipment at an extra cost if you don’t have your own – packages start at under £200.
+Grade B and D rides are available here, depending on your expertise, and they can provide equipment at an extra cost if you don’t have your own – packages start at just over £200.
 If you plan on making a week of it, you can book a tour of the North Yorkshire Moors and coast that begins in York and explores the nearby terrain before taking you to Scarborough and Whitby, with overnight stays in both.
-Budget around £730 if you’re doing this solo or £550 each if there are two of you.
+Budget around £854 if you’re doing this solo or £722 each if there are two of you.

-If you’re a mountain biker, are you ready to embrace the challenge of the Pennine Bridleway, one of the longest off-road routes in the UK?
-There are some testing climbs as you head towards the finish in Hebden Bridge. £595 gets you four days of riding, with three nights of accommodation, breakfast and lunch.
+If you’re a mountain biker, you can embrace the challenge of the Pennine Bridleway, one of the longest off-road routes in the UK.
+There are some testing climbs as you head towards the finish in Hebden Bridge. £1,425 gets you seven days of riding, with accommodation, breakfast and lunch.
 If you prefer road cycling, they have an eight-day tour of the Yorkshire Dales and Lake District that’s geared towards experienced riders.
 You’ll be led by expert guides armed with local knowledge.

-With routes and experiences across the world from Europe to Africa and all points in between, Love Velo are one of the most professional bike tour companies around.
-They run the popular Harrogate Clubhouse Weekenders, where you’ll follow an expert ride leader out from Cold Bath Clubhouse for three days of cycling around the area’s best routes.
+With routes across the world from Europe to Africa and all points in between, Love Velo is one of the most professional bike tour companies around.
+They run the popular Harrogate Clubhouse Weekenders, where you’ll follow an expert ride leader out from Cold Bath Clubhouse for two days of cycling around the area’s best routes.
 If you want to test yourself on sections of the 2019 UCI World Championships Route, this is the one for you.
 You’ll take in the famous Buttertubs pass, Bolton Abbey and Pateley Bridge.
-It covers nearly 200km and starts from £185.
+It covers nearly 200km and starts from £195.